Building Enterprise MCP Architecture: From Simple Setup to Production-Ready System

 The beauty lies in its simplicity:

-1. Universal Discovery: The AI assistant automatically discovers available enterprise tools
+- Tool Discovery: The client application discovers available enterprise tools via MCP

 The Initial Success